 The Prime Minister is the Head of Government.

-The Prime Minister of Grenada is the Honourable Tillman J. Thomas, who was elected on 8th July, 2008.
+The Prime Minister of Grenada is Dr. the Right Honourable Keith C. Mitchell, who was elected on 19th February, 2013.
 For more information go to: http://www.gov.gd/ministries/opm.html

 Her Majesty, Queen Elizabeth II is the Head of State and is represented locally by the Governor General.
-The current Governor General is His Excellency Sir Carlyle Glean.
+The current Governor General is Her Excellency Dame Cécile E. F. La Grenade, GCMG, OBE, PhD.
 For more information go to: http://www.gov.gd/departments/governor_general.html

-The Minister of Foreign Affairs is the Honourable Tillman J. Thomas (also Prime Minister of Grenada), who was elected on 8th July, 2008.
+The Minister of Foreign Affairs of Grenada is the Honourable Elvin Nimrod.
 For more information go to: http://www.gov.gd/ministries/foreign_affairs.html

 There are several tertiary level institutions in Grenada: